brosennish/bookoftench/README.md

 # Save the Wench
-A terminal-based RPG written in Python.
+A terminal-based roguelite RPG with audio written in Python.

 Run with:
 python3 stw_main.py